-On December 18, 2015, the Bank's Board of Directors approved a formal early retirement plan for certain Bank employees who met certain requirements, which was communicated to all employees at 23 December 2015 by the Works Council.
+On 18 December 2015, the Board of Directors of the Bank approved a formal pre-retirement plan for certain employees of the Bank who met certain requirements, and this fact was communicated to all the employees on 23 December 2015 by the Works Council.

-This Plan has been embodied in a collective agreement signed in 2016 between the Bank, the Trade Union Sections and the representatives of the Business Committee, based on the pre-retirement plan of 29 October 2013, which establishes, a three-year severance plan between 2016 and 2018, inclusive, for those employees who are 56 years old before 31 December 2018 and have a seniority of at least 10 years on the template to the date of their departure from the Bank.
+This plan was formalized in a collective agreement signed in 2016 between the Bank, the Workplace Trade Union Branch and the representatives of the Works Council, using as a basis the pre-retirement plan of 29 October 2013, which established a three-year period (2016-2018) for pre-retirements to take place.
+Employees aged 56 or over prior to 31 December 2018 with at least ten years' service at the date of departure from the Bank can avail themselves of the plan.